slange-dev/tmux-config-test/readme.md

 The right part of status line consists of following components:

 - CPU, memory usage, system load average metrics.
-Powered by [tmux-plugin-sysstat](https://github.com/samoshkin/tmux-plugin-sysstat) (dislaimed, that's my own development, because I haven't managed to find any good plugin with CPU and memory/swap metrics)
+Powered by [tmux-plugin-sysstat](https://github.com/slange-dev/tmux-plugin-sysstat) (dislaimed, that's my own development, because I haven't managed to find any good plugin with CPU and memory/swap metrics)
 - username and hostname (invaluable when you SSH onto remote host)
 - current date time
 - battery information
 - visual indicator when you press prefix key: `[^A]`.
 - visual indicator when pane is zoomed: `[Z]`
-- online/offline visual indicator (just pings `google.com`)

-You might want to hide status bar using `<prefix> C-s` keybinding.
+You might want to hide status bar using `PREFIX + C-s` keybinding.

 ## Nested tmux sessions